-Classification Name of the financial asset Amortised cost Trade receivables, Loans given to employees and others, deposits, interest receivable and other advances recoverable in cash.
+Classification Name of the financial asset Amortised cost employees and others, deposits, interest receivable and other advances recoverable in cash.
 FVTOCI Equity investments in companies other than subsidiaries and associates if an option exercised at the time of initial recognition.
 FVTPL Other investments in equity instruments